 Switching from a cotton pillowcase to a mulberry silk pillowcase is a smart beauty move.
 A silk pillow can improve how you look and feel in so many ways:

 - Preventing tangles, bed head, and hair breakage, especially on curly or frizzy hair

 - Helping skin and hair retain essential moisture

 - Reducing friction on the skin and minimizing sleep wrinkles

 - Protecting sensitive skin from irritation (silk is naturally hypoallergenic!)

 How Silk Pillowcases Help with Allergies

 Silk is well-known for looking and feeling luxurious.
 It's also ideal for anyone suffering from allergies or sensitive skin.
-As we noted above, silk fibers are coated with a protein known as sericin.
+As we noted above, real silk fibers are coated with a protein known as sericin.
 Sericin repels dust mites, which are a major source of allergic irritation.
 Sericin also makes silk resistant to mold, fungus, and bacteria.
 This means silk fabric is naturally hypoallergenic.
-A pure silk pillowcase is a wonderful bedding choice that is non-irritating for all types of skin.
+A pure silk pillowcase and real silk sheets is a wonderful bedding choice that is non-irritating for all types of skin.